5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/Optimizing_CPU_Power_ Management.md

 # Optimizing CPU Power Management

-For 10th gen Intel CPUs, the `iMac20,2` SMBIOS is best suited, since [these models](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac20,2) are equipped with i7/i9 CPUs.
-If you are using an i5, you should use [iMac20,1](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac20,1) instead.
+For 10th Gen Intel Core CPUs, a `iMac20,x` SMBIOS is best suited because it supports the iGPU (other than `iMacPro1,1` and `MacPro7,1`).
+For i5/i7, use [iMac20,1](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac20%2C1), for i9 use [iMac20,2](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac20,2).

-Since I have an i9-10850K, I am using SMBIOS `iMac20,2`.
-The system runs smoother when using iMac20.2 instead of iMac19.1.
+Since I have an i9-10850K, I am using `iMac20,2`.
+The system runs smoother than using iMac19.1 which if for Coffee Lake CPUs.
 The performance is also better and the idle frequency is lower.
-But it can be optimized even further with the help of `CPUFriend.kext` and an additional data provider kext which can be generated using a python script caled [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) (click on »Code« and select »Download zip«).
+But it can be optimized even further with the help of `CPUFriend.kext` and an additional data provider kext which can be generated using a python script caled [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) (click on »Code« and select »Download zip«).

+## Preparations: checking/correcting the Board-ID

 This optimization has to be performed on the each machine individually (unless you are using an i9 10850K as well).
-To do so, we first verify the current board ID by executing the following command in terminal:
+To do so, we first verify the current Board-ID by executing the following command in terminal:

 `ioreg -l | grep -i board-id`

-The resulting terminal output should be:
+Terminal should return either one of these:

-`"board-id" = <"Mac-AF89B6D9451A490B">` (for iMac20,2)</br>
+`"board-id" = <"Mac-CFF7D910A743CAAF">` (for iMac20,1)</br>
-`"board-id" = <"Mac-CFF7D910A743CAAF">` (for iMac20,1)
+`"board-id" = <"Mac-AF89B6D9451A490B">` (for iMac20,2)

+If your result differs, do the following:

+- Change `PlatformInfo/Generic/SystemProductName` to either `iMac20,1` or `iMac20,2`
+- Generate new SMBIOS data with [**GenSMBIOS**](https://github.com/corpnewt/GenSMBIOS) or [**OC Auxiliary Tools**](https://github.com/ic005k/OCAuxiliaryTools).
-If your result differs, check if `PlatformInfo` > `Generic` > `SystemProductName` is set to `iMac20,2` or `iMac20,1, correct it, save the `config.plist` and reboot to apply the new SMBIOS.
+- Save the `config.plist` and reboot to apply the new SMBIOS.

+**NOTE**: You will be asked to verify your AppleID since you are technically reporting a new machine to Apple's Servers.

-## Generating a data provider kext using `CPUFriendFriend`
+## Generating a CPUFriendDataProver Kext with `CPUFriendFriend`
 1. Unpack `CPUFriendFriend-master.zip`
 2. Double-click `CPUFriendFriend.command` to run it.
 You should see the following prompt:</br>
 	![LFM](https://user-images.githubusercontent.com/76865553/151773085-f181f1d2-e8f3-4f97-8b29-5c8e741b2765.png)